nodecg/nodecg/tutorials/performance-tips.md

 For animations that are always the same, pre-rendering them as webm video (which supports alpha transparency) is an option.
 However, care must be taken to remove these `video` nodes from the DOM when they are not in use.
 Even if a `video` tag is not currently playing, simply having it in the DOM can impact performance.
-For small, short animations, sprite sheets might be better suited.

 ## Use sprite sheets when appropriate